rich-murphey/omniosorg.github.io/about.md

 OmniOS community operated had not been realized.

-While the announcement of this "radical approach" [stunned many](https://www.theregister.co.uk/2017/04/25/oracle_free_solaris_project_stops/), OmniTI explained that the action was taken in part in hopes that the community could be built, stating "To be clear, our goal is not to abandon OmniOS, but to divest OmniTI from the open source project in order to spur others to participate more."
+While the announcement of this "radical approach" [stunned many](https://www.theregister.co.uk/2017/04/25/oracle_free_solaris_project_stops/), OmniTI explained that the action was taken in part in hopes that it might catilyze the community, stating "To be clear, our goal is not to abandon OmniOS, but to divest OmniTI from the open source project in order to spur others to participate more."